 Mergers and Acquisition

 Dealing with employee benefits is often a challenge in mergers and acquisitions.
-In such instances, we assist buyers and sellers by providing review and negotiation of representations and warranties related to employee benefit plans, due diligence review of employee benefit plans, and identification and resolution of related problems.
+In such instances, we assist buyers and sellers by providing review and negotiation of representations and warranties related to employee benefit plans, due diligence review of employee benefits plans, and identification and resolution of related problems.
 We also advise clients regarding transition issues, including post-closing issues related to tax-qualified plans, severance policies, compliance with COBRA and coordination of group health plan coverage.

 Regarding tax-qualified plans, our lawyers represent clients in correction of plan failures or errors under IRS and DOL correction programs.
 We also assist clients in terminations and mergers of plans, including preparation of documents and filings related to plan terminations and mergers.